All Episodes

 Also, we've been talking about this Virginia Tech shooting.

-I'm gonna follow up on the last call there, he couldn't be more wrong.
+I'm going to follow up on the last call there.

-And oh yeah, the Hillary Clinton latest fundraising scandal.
+And, oh, yeah, the Hillary Clinton latest fundraising scandal.

-I mean, this this has much more import than anything Larry Craig said or did, the hand signals under the stall, all of that.
+I mean, this has much more import than anything Larry Craig said or did.

 The fundraising scandal, these are the same people, friends, that demand campaign finance reform domestically, but already take illegal money.